-- 3.1 Barnsley West Strata Sterling Ltd's involvement reaches back over 10 years.
-House builder Strata Homes Limited will lead on the residential element and associated strategic infrastructure.
-Employment developer, Sterling Capitol PLC, will lead on the employment element and associated infrastructure for this part of the proposal only.
+- 3.1 Strata Sterling Barnsley West Ltd's involvement reaches back over 10 years.
+The Barnsley West consortium is a joint venture between two Yorkshire-based companies; house builder Strata Homes and employment developer, Sterling Capitol PLC.
 Both companies have already invested in Barnsley and have a track-record of delivering aspirational and market facing developments throughout the north of England. - 3.2 The Applicants created a vision for the site, as a suitable location for sustainable mixed-use development, capable of delivering significant economic, environmental and social benefits for Barnsley and the wider region.
 Working closely together, the Applicants brought forward the overarching proposals for the site and promoted this exciting opportunity through the Barnsley Local Plan to secure the site's allocation for mixed-use development in 2019. - 3.3 The site's allocation in the Local Plan is identified under policy MU1 Land south of Barugh Green Road, Barnsley to provide some 1,700 new homes; 43 hectares of employment land; new infrastructure including a link road and drainage; a new primary school; small shops and community facilities; open green space with wildlife corridors; and key pedestrian and cycle paths. - 3.4 Following adoption of the Local Plan, the Applicants worked in collaboration with Barnsley Metropolitan Borough Council to prepare the Masterplan Framework.
 The Framework was guided by extensive baseline assessments, identification of the Borough's need for economic growth and the Council's Local Plan policies.
 The Framework was subject to (a 6-week) public consultation, before approval by the Council in December 2019, providing the vision and guidance for delivery of the site.